xGoHomeNowx/Virtuelle_Absicherung_public/README.md

-Längs und Querregelung eines virtuellen Fahrzeugs in Tronis (based on UE4).
-Logik in C++
+Longitudinal and lateral control of a virtual vehicle in Tronis (based on UE4).
+Logic in C++

-Tronis Blueprint als Text kopieren und in Blueprinteditor einfügen, anschließend folgende Komponenten erstellen:
+Copy the Tronis blueprint as text and paste it into the blueprint editor, then create the following components:

 SensorPoseVelocity
 SensorBoundBox
 SensorCamera
 TronisSocket

-TronisSocket als Tronis TCP Socket mit IP: 127.0.0.1 und Port: 7778 (Socket Timeout evtl auf 500ms)
+TronisSocket as a Tronis TCP socket with IP: 127.0.0.1 and port: 7778 (socket timeout may be set to 500ms)